andrelmbackman/delivery_fee_api/README.md

 </table>

 ## Requirements
-(No need to worry about these if you created a virtual environment)
+(No need to worry about these if you followed the steps under 'Getting started')
 ```
 fastapi==0.109.0
 httpx==0.26.0